chrismp/SaltyBetBot/README.md

-# SaltyBetUpset
+# SaltyBetBot
 SaltyBetUpset is a Ruby-powered bot that places bets on [SaltyBet](http://saltybet.com), where players bet fake money on fights between video game characters.
-This bot checks the win-rates for both fighters and bets on the fighter with the lower winrate -- betting upset.

 ## How to use
-SaltyBetUpset takes two parameters: email and password.
-Open `launcher.cmd` in a text editor and replace "EMAIL" and "PASSWORD" with your SaltyBet login email and password.
-Or open the command prompt and run `ruby AlwaysBetUpset.rb EMAIL PASSWORD`.

 ## Forking guidelines
 Just do it.